 Applied Linguistics Textbook (2020)

 What a joy it was to co-author this textbook with my friend and colleague, Dr. Jane Govoni.
 We both teach Applied Linguistics at the University of South Florida and found that our students, pre-service teachers, struggled with many of the technical and theoretical aspects of the topic.
 We spent a year or so discussing how to integrate these more abstract concepts into classroom scenarios to which our students could relate, and the result was this text.
 Each chapter centers around a specific classroom scenario and the English leaners in the classroom.
 Our teacher candidates can picture themselves in each scenario and appreciate the immediate application for the classroom.
-I invite anyone who teaches Applied Linguistics at the college level for preservice teacher or those who teach ESOL endorsement classes to request a desk copy of Linguistics for K-12 Application from Kendall Hunt Publishing Co.
+I invite anyone who teaches Applied Linguistics at the college level for preservice teacher or those who teach ESOL endorsement classes to request a review copy of Linguistics for K-12 Application from Kendall Hunt Publishing Co.
 Published in 2020.

 For those who teach foundations of ESOL at the college level or in ESOL endorsement workshops, Preparing the Way: Teaching ELs in the Pre-K - 12 Classroom covers the following:

 ■Theories of Second Language Learning